Eoghan-oconnor/pyplot-two-variables/README.md

 # pyplot-two-variables
-This repo contains and Emerging Techonologies
+This repo contains an Emerging Techonologies Lab